raspberrypilearning/music-player/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-Which two blocks are always shown on the MakeCode editor when you load it for the first time?
+Which two blocks are always shown in the MakeCode editor when you load it for the first time?

 --- choices ---